pyrocko/grond/docs/source/examples/waveform_regional/index.rst

 The project folder
 ------------------

-The project folder now contains a configuration file for Grond, some utility scripts to download precalculated Green's functions and to download seismic waveforms from public datacenters.
+The project folder now contains a configuration file for Grond, some utility scripts to download pre-calculated Green's functions and to download seismic waveforms from public data centres.

 .. code-block :: sh

     grond-playground-regional  # project folder
     ├── bin                         # directory with scripts
-    │   ├── download_gf_stores.sh   # download precalculated Green's functions
+    │   ├── download_gf_stores.sh   # download pre-calculated Green's functions
     │   ├── grondown                # a simple event-based waveform downloader
     │   └── grondown_regional.sh    # downloader configured for this exercise
     └── config                      # directory for configuration files